How to Start a Finance YouTube Channel (Without Showing Your Face) · Stitchr[Stitchr](/ "Home")

 After monetization, focus on:

-• Average view duration: Finance viewers who watch 60-70% of a video signal high engagement, which increases ad load and RPM.
+- [Average view duration](/learn/average-view-duration): Finance viewers who watch 60-70% of a video signal high engagement, which increases ad load and [RPM](/learn/rpm).

-• Sponsorships: Finance channels with engaged audiences often earn more from direct brand deals with fintech companies, brokers, and financial tools than from AdSense alone.
+- Sponsorships: Finance channels with engaged audiences often earn more from direct brand deals with fintech companies, brokers, and financial tools than from AdSense alone.
 A channel with 20,000 subscribers and a highly engaged finance audience can command $1,500-3,000 per sponsored mention.

-• Affiliate revenue: Most financial products have affiliate programs.
+- Affiliate revenue: Most financial products have affiliate programs.
 Broker referrals, budgeting app affiliate links, and financial book commissions add meaningfully to channel revenue at scale.

-#Your Next Step
+[\#](#content-your-next-step "Permalink")Your Next Step

 The most common reason finance channels don't launch is over-planning.
 At some point, the research has to stop and the first video has to get produced.